HubSalamaga/TRS-omix-scripts/README.md

 > 11. Subsequent operations include clustering with cd-hit (automated if cd-hit is installed or will prompt for path if not found) and setting the desired identity degree.
 > Note that this is one of the most time consuming processes in the current script but highly dependent on desired identity threshold, longest for 0.75 **_very_ short** for 1.0

-18. The script also performs operations on clusters to clean them and obtain sequence IDs to be discarded. cd-hit results are located in the `cd-hit results` folder.
+12. The script also performs operations on clusters to clean them and obtain sequence IDs to be discarded. cd-hit results are located in the `cd-hit results` folder.

-19. Two new fasta files are created in the `filtered_sequences` folder, one containing sequences within clusters and another outside them.
+13. Two new fasta files are created in the `filtered_sequences` folder, one containing sequences within clusters and another outside them.

-20. These files should then be BLASTed against the nt database with parameters `perc_identity 100 -outfmt 6`.
+> [!WARNING]
-"""
+> 14. These files should then be BLASTed against the nt database with parameters `perc_identity 100 -outfmt 6`.